luciotorelli/minding-paws/README.md

     <img src="readme-assets/features/sign-up.png" width="1000px" />
     3. Once the user is sucessfully signed-in or logged-in, they will see a toast message and be redirected to their bookings page.
 The toast message are present in other parts of the project to display changes in the database or authentication.
     <img src="readme-assets/features/bookings.png" width="1000px" />
     4. On the bookings page accordion, the user is able to edit, cancel, approve or delete bookings based on their role and booking statuses.
+    New bookings are automatically created as pending.
+Pending bookings can be cancelled by pet owners or minders.
+If the Minder approves a pending booking, it is set to accepted.
+Accepted bookings that have end date earlier than the user current time is automatically marked as completed.
+Completed bookings can be permanently deleted.
     <img src="readme-assets/features/booking-accordion.png" width="1000px" />
     5. When the user performs an action that changes their authentication status or update the database, they will see a modal to confirm or cancel the action.
     <img src="readme-assets/features/modals.png" width="1000px" />